Workers' Compensation in PA

 • Disability benefits from work-related injuries, accidents, illnesses or diseases, and even death

-In Pennsylvania, you must notify your employer for worker's comp.
-In addition, that notice must occur within 21 days unless your employer is aware of the injury.
+In Pennsylvania, you must notify your employer for worker compensation within 21 days of your injury unless your employer is aware of the injury.
 You must notify your employer no later than 120 days after your injury for workers' compensation benefits.

 The statute of limitations governs workers' compensation claims in the Commonwealth.
 So, after notifying your employer, you must file within three years from the date of the injury.